frankwei98/ElementBlog/README.md

 > **Warning!** This project is still not Production Ready, please don't use this in production!!!

-> ✏️ A Blog System that built on Modern JavaScript Environment with Webpack, Vue.js and Element-UI.
+> ✏️ A Blog's Front End that built on Modern JavaScript Environment with Webpack, Vue.js and Element-UI.

 Backend implementation is NEEDED now!